Marvel1738/PortfolioHeatmap/README.md

 ## 📌 Project Overview
 Portfolio Heatmap is a web application designed to help users manage and visualize their stock portfolios through an interactive heatmap, inspired by Finviz's S&P 500 heatmap.
 Unlike traditional heatmaps, this app focuses on user-defined portfolios or custom stock lists, with square sizes representing the percentage of the portfolio and colors indicating price performance (e.g., green for gains, red for losses).

-This project is a work-in-progress full-stack application built to professional standards, demonstrating advanced skills in backend development (Spring Boot), database management (MySQL), API integration (FMP, Alpha Vantage), user authentication (Spring Security with JWT), and soon, front-end development (React) and cloud deployment (AWS).
-As a 19-year-old first-year computer science student, I'm using this project to challenge myself, learn advanced concepts, and create a portfolio piece that stands out for internship applications.
-The backend is now mostly complete, and I'm currently focusing on learning React to build a high-quality front end that matches the backend's capabilities.
+This project is a work-in-progress full-stack application built to professional standards, demonstrating advanced skills in backend development (Spring Boot), database management (MySQL), API integration (FMP, Alpha Vantage), user authentication (Spring Security with JWT), front-end development (React) and soon cloud deployment (AWS).
+As a 19-year-old first-year computer science student, I'm using this project to challenge myself, learn advanced concepts, and create a tool that I would use every day.
+The backend is now mostly complete, and I'm currently focusing on finishing up the front-end to the best of my ability to ensure its quality matches the back-end.

 ---